helizaga/AI-Newsletter/README.md

 ### apiClients.js

-This module contains API client functions, such as `generateChatCompletion` for generating chat completions using GPT-4 and `queryBingSearchAPI` for querying the Bing Search API.
+This module contains API client functions, such as `generateChatCompletion` for generating chat completions using GPT and `queryBingSearchAPI` for querying the Bing Search API.

 ## Usage

 To use this codebase, follow these steps:

 1. Install the required dependencies, such as axios and CognitiveServicesCredentials.
-2. Set up the necessary API keys and endpoints for GPT-4 and Bing Search API.
+2. Set up the necessary API keys and endpoints for GPT and Bing Search API.
 3. Call the `generatePersonalizedContent` function with a search term to generate a personalized academic newsletter.

 ## Example